LTLA/BiocWorkflow2015/converted/workflow.md

 ![**Figure 10:** Coverage tracks for a sharp and simple DB event in the H3K9ac data set, shown as per-million values.](figure/simplesharpplot-1.png)

+Note that the window size will determine whether sharp or broad events are preferentially detected.
+Larger windows provide more power to detect broad events (as the counts are higher), while smaller windows provide more resolution to detect sharp events.
+Optimal detection of all features can be obtained by performing analyses with multiple window sizes and consolidating the results,
+    though -- for brevity -- this will not be described here.
+In general, smaller window sizes are preferred as strong DB events with sufficient coverage will always be detected.
+For larger windows, detection may be confounded by other events within the window that distort the log-fold change in the counts between conditions.

 # Repeating the analysis for the CBP data

 ## Overview